 In some cases, the data may be accumulated and stored within the device itself.
 In other cases, the data may be accumulated by the Service and stored, possibly on the POS terminal or store controller.

-In order for multiple applications (for example a POS application and a System Management application) to obtain statistics from the same device, proper care must be taken by both applications so that the device can be made accessible when required.
+For multiple applications (for example a POS application and a System Management application) to obtain statistics from the same device, proper care must be taken by both applications so that the device can be made accessible when required.
 This is done by using the Claim method and by setting DeviceEnabled to TRUE when access to a device is required and then setting DeviceEnabled to FALSE and using the Release method when access to the device is no longer needed.
 Coordination of device access via this mechanism is the responsibility of the applications themselves.

 Statistics Reporting Properties and Methods